arfro/scala-with-cats/READme.md

 Functor wraps a type (let's say like from the code examples - `Tree[A]`).
 We will need an implicit Functor instance for `Tree[A]` that implements map for `Tree` - this will need to be in a scope so we can call `Functor[Tree].map(tree)(function)` - otherwise compiler doesn't know how to `map` over `Tree`.

+## Monad
+Informally, anything with a constructor and a `flatMap` method. e.g. `Future[Int]` - `Future` is a type constructor and `Future[Int]` is a type.
+For comprehension is a special syntax that supports composing monads.

+In the simplest, it's a mechanism for _sequencing computations_.

+`List` - thinking in a monadic way: `List` is a set of intermediate results!
+Flatmapping over it gives us combinations and permutations
+`Future` - monad that sequences asynchronous computations.
+Flatmapping it takes care of the underlaying stuff like thread pools or schedulers.

+Formally monads have to abide to laws (checkout chapter4/MonadWorksheet.sc for code:
+* have `pure` function - create a monadic context from a plain value, e.g. `Future[Int]` from `Int`
+* have `flatMap` funtion - sequence computations: extract from context, compute, generate next context.
+* <b>Left identity</b> -
+* Left identity law - calling pure on `a` and flatmapping with `function` is the same as calling `function(a)`
+* Right identity law - passing `pure` to flatMap is the same as doing nothing
+* Identity law - flatmapping with f and then g is the same as flatmapping with g and then f

 ## Higher kinds and Type constructors
 Kinds are like types for types.
 They describe the number of "holes" to fill in a type.
 E.g. List has one "hole" - it can be `List[String]` or `List[Int]` or anything else.